 The following example shows how this feature works.

 Let’s assume you sell lumber with the following dimensions, 2 inches x 4 inches x 8 feet, and you want to see the item cost in MBF (thousand board feet) units.

-To do this, in the Inventory module, open the lumber item, and then click the Pricing tab or press PgUp three times.
+To do this, in the Inventory module, open the lumber item, and then click the Pricing tab.

 In the Item Cost pane, in the Cost Per list, select MBF.

 When you select MBF, a Cost of Lumber Wizard appears.
 Enter the dimensions for this lumber item, and then click OK.